Overview

 10. I'm getting a 500 internal server error while trying to execute _process_login.php

-In order to find the cause of this issue, you'll need to view your raw server error logs (contact your webhost if you don't know how).
+In order to find the cause, you'll need to view your raw server error logs (contact your webhost if you don't know how).
 9 out of 10 times it's because some necessary module (like cURL) is missing or disabled.

 Most likely your page has other javascript errors that are causing it to stop executing before it reaches the login button.
 Load it up with Firebug and see.
 For information on how to use Firebug, please visit Firebug.com.